jkoelker/python-nest/README.rst

         nest --conf myconfig --client-id CLIENTID --client-secret SECRET target_hum 35

 A configuration file must be specified and used for the credentials to communicate with the NEST Thermostat initially.
-Once completed and a token is generated, if you're using the default location the command line option will read from it automatically.
+Once completed and a token is generated, if you're using the default location for the token, the command line option will read from it automatically.

 .. code-block:: ini